pingcap/docs/tidb-cloud/manage-user-access.md

 In TiDB Cloud, you can easily manage your profile, including your first name, last name, and phone number.

-1. Click <MDSvgIcon name="icon-top-account-settings" /> **Account** in the upper-right corner of the TiDB Cloud console.
+1. Click <MDSvgIcon name="icon-top-account-settings" /> in the lower-left corner of the TiDB Cloud console.

 2. Click **Account Settings**.
 The **Profile** tab is displayed by default.